croct-tech/templates/templates/croct/project/README.md

 # Introduction

-This template integrates Croct in an existing project or creates a new [Next.js](https://nextjs.org/) project already integrated with Croct.
+This template adds Croct to an existing project or sets up a new [Next.js](https://nextjs.org/) project with Croct already integrated.

 ## Usage